- About Us

 Today's modern anesthetic drugs and monitors have made surgery much safer than in the past.
 Here at Cornerstone Veterinary Clinic, we do a thorough physical exam on your pet before administering any anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

-Pre-anesthetic blood testing in older pets is important in reducing the risk of anesthesia.
-Every pet two years of age and older needs blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
+Every pet needs preopertive blood work prior to surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.

 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.